ping-maxwell/better-auth-kit/packages/plugins/reverify/README.md

 # Reverify Password Plugin for [Better Auth](https://github.com/better-auth/better-auth)

-Request the user to re-verify their identity by entering their password for revalidation.
+Prompt the user to re-verify their identity by providing a form of authentication for revalidation

 ## Documentation

-Learn more about this plugin in the [better-auth-kit documentation](https://better-auth-kit.com/docs/plugins/reverify-password).
+Learn more about this plugin in the [better-auth-kit documentation](https://better-auth-kit.com/docs/plugins/reverify).

 ## License